Test Score Algorithms for Budgeted Stochastic Utility Maximization: Problem formulation

 where $M$ is the set of customers and $N$ is the set of locations for opening up facilities.
 It can be easily observed that any nonnegative linear combination of functions that satisfy the extended diminishing returns property also has the property, which means that the objective in~\eqref{eq:facility-location} also satisfies the property.
-The \emph{saturated coverage function}~\citep{data-selection1,data-selection2}, the \emph{feature-based submodular function}~\citep{data-selection1,data-selection2}, and the \emph{Na\"ive Bayes submodular function}~\citep{data-selection3} used for data subset selection are all in the framework of~\eqref{eq:facility-location}.
+The \emph{saturated coverage function}~\citep{data-selection1,data-selection2}, the \emph{feature-based submodular function}~\citep{data-selection1,data-selection2}, and the \emph{Na\"ive Bayes submodular function}~\citep{data-selection3} used for data subset selection are all of the form~\eqref{eq:facility-location}.

-\textbf{(2) Top-$r$:} $g(\vx)= \sum_{i=}^r x_{(i)}$ where $x_{(i)}$ is the $i\textsuperscript{th}$ largest value in $\{x_1,\ldots,x_m\}$.
+\paragraph{(2) Top-$r$:} $f(x)= \sum_{i=1}^r x_{(i)}$ where $x_{(i)}$ is the $i\textsuperscript{th}$ largest value in $\{x_1,\ldots,x_n\}$.
 In~\eqref{eq:knapsack-problem}, instead of maximizing the total production, one might be interested in finding a set whose \emph{representative} items have high profits.
-When $r$ items can be appointed as representatives, based on their profits, we can optimize $g(\vx)= \sum_{i=1}^r x_{(i)}$ where $\vx=(p_1z_1,\ldots,p_mz_m)$ over $z\in\{0,1\}^m$. \cite{kleinberg15} used the top-$r$ objective for the team formation problem.
-In particular, when $r=1$, the function is often referred to as the \textbf{best-shot} function.
+When $r$ items can be appointed as representatives, based on their profits, we can optimize $f(x)= \sum_{i=1}^r x_{(i)}$ where $x=(p_1z_1,\ldots,p_n z_n)$ over $z\in\{0,1\}^n$. \cite{kleinberg15} used the top-$r$ objective for the team formation problem.
+In particular, when $r=1$, the function is often referred to as the \emph{best-shot} function.
 Another related application is the \emph{data subset selection problem} in machine learning.
 The data subset selection problem using the \emph{nearest neighbor submodular function} in~\citep{data-selection3} can be formulated as follows:

-where $V$ is the set of entire data set and $w_{ij}$ is the \emph{similarity} between $i$ and $j$.
+where $V$ is the set of entire data set and $w_{i,j}$ is the \emph{similarity} between $i$ and $j$.
 As the objective in~\eqref{eq:max-comb} is a nonnegative combination of the best-shot functions, it satisfies the extended diminishing returns property.
-The exemplar clustering formulation in~\citep{examplar} is also a special case of~\eqref{eq:max-comb}.
+The exemplar clustering formulation in~\citep{examplar} uses a function which is a special case of~\eqref{eq:max-comb}.